 The following applies where we are providing a holiday package.
 If we are providing transport only or accommodation only, or are acting as a booking agent, this section does not apply to you and we accept responsibility only for the proven negligence of our employees when acting in our employ.

 Except where we are your booking agent, this section covers injury, illness or death whilst you are using the holiday services that we have arranged.
 We do not have any direct control over the way our suppliers provide their services but everyone employed or contracted by us is expected to carry out their duties properly.
 If they fail to carry out their duties properly or at all and that fault results in your injury, illness or death we may make a payment to you which would be similar to one you would receive under English law in an English court.

-Our liability, except in cases involving death, injury or illness, shall be limited to a maximum of twice the cost of your travel arrangements.
+Our liability, except in cases involving death, injury or illness, shall be limited to a maximum of three times the cost of your travel arrangements.
 Our liability will also be limited in accordance with and/or in an identical manner to:

 (a) The contractual terms of the companies that provide the transportation for your travel arrangements.
 These terms are incorporated into this contract; and

 (b) Any relevant international convention, for example (but not limited to) the Montreal Convention in respect of travel by air, the Athens Convention in respect of travel by sea, the Berne Convention in respect of travel by rail and the Paris Convention in respect of the provision of accommodation, which limit the amount of compensation that you can claim for death, injury, delay to passengers and loss, damage and delay to luggage.
 We are to be regarded as having all benefit of any limitation of compensation contained in these or any conventions.